 \paragraph{Splitting by free homotopy classes.} The differentials on the chain complexes defining cylindrical, nonequivariant, and $S^1$-equivariant contact homology all preserve the free homotopy class of Reeb orbits (since they count cylinders which project to homotopies in $Y$ between Reeb orbits).
 Furthermore, the chain maps proving topological invariance of the nonequivariant and $S^1$-equivariant contact homologies also preserve the free homotopy class of Reeb orbits.
 Consequently, if $\xi$ is a contact structure on $Y$ admitting a hypertight contact form, and if $\Gamma$ is a free homotopy class of loops in $Y$, then we have well-defined contact homologies $NCH_*(Y,\xi,\Gamma)$ and $CH_*^{S^1}(Y,\xi,\Gamma)$, which are the homologies of the subcomplexes involving Reeb orbits in the class $\Gamma$.

-\paragraph{Refined grading.} Each of the above contact homologies has a noncanonical $\Z/N$-grading, which refines the canonical $\Z/2$-grading, where $N$ is twice the divisibility of the element of $\op{Hom}(\pi_2(Y),\Z)$ given by pairing with $c_1(\xi)$.
+\paragraph{Refined grading.} Let $N$ denote twice the minimum positive pairing of $c_1(\xi)$ with a toroidal class in $H_2(Y)$, or infinity if $c_1(\xi)$ annihilates all toroidal classes in $H_2(Y)$.
+Each of the above contact homologies has a noncanonical $\Z/N$-grading, which refines the canonical $\Z/2$-grading.
 To define this relative grading on cylindrical contact homology, for each free homotopy class $\Gamma$ that contains good Reeb orbits, choose a good Reeb orbit $\gamma$ in the class $\Gamma$, and choose an arbitrary value of the grading $|\gamma|\in\Z/N$ which has the same parity as $\op{CZ}(\gamma)$.
 There is then a unique way to extend the $\Z/N$-grading over all good Reeb orbits in the class $\Gamma$ such that if $u$ is any homotopy class of cylinder with boundary $\gamma_+ - \gamma_-$, then

 Here $\op{ind}(u)$ is defined as in \eqref{eqn:Fredholmindex}, which makes sense even if $u$ does not come from a holomorphic cylinder.

 To define the grading on nonequivariant or equivariant contact homology, one likewise chooses the grading $|\widecheck{\gamma}|$ for all Reeb orbits $\gamma$ in the homotopy class $\Gamma$.
 We then adopt the conventions